joe-nas/haploplotR/README.md

 populations <- c("CEU",'CHB',"LWK")
 ```

-in order to analyse linkage disequilibrium only in a window around our lead_snp we need to define a window around lead_snps.
+In order to analyse linkage disequilibrium only in a window around our lead_snp we need to define a window around lead_snps.
 Here we take the lead_snps identifiers and create a GRanges object from it and subsequently resize the genomic position to a window.
 For compatibility reason we set the seqlevelsStyle to "UCSC"
 ```r